zhishuailiu/zhishuailiu.github.io/_pages/about.md

 # 👤 About Me
 Hi!
-I am Zhishuai Liu, a forth-year PhD candidate in Biostatistics at Duke University, advised by [**Prof. Pan Xu**](https://panxulab.github.io/).
+I am Zhishuai Liu, a forth-year PhD candidate in Biostatistics at Duke University, advised by [Prof. Pan Xu](https://panxulab.github.io/).